Carina-P/hire-hens/readme_materials/TESTS.md

         * You shoud now have 3 pieces of food in your cart
         * And you should not have any hens.
         * Carefully check subtotals and grand totals.

 * Testing use case **UC_009**.
 As a user, I want to checkout my cart.

     **TC_009** Checkout cart from TC_007
         * How to test:
             * Log in to the site.
             * Complete the steps in how to test from TC_007
             * Go to checkout page and fill out the form.
             * Save the delivery information in the form.
     * What to expect:
         * You should have a filled out form in checkout page
         * You should also have an order summary that consists of:
             * rent: 12 Lohman hens for 5 months
             * rent: 1 coop for 10 hens for 5 months
             * rent: 1 coop for 10 hens for 2 months
             * rent: 2 waterers for 5 months
             * buy: 2 pieces of food
         * Please carefully check subtotals and grand totals.

     **TC_010** Give wrong credit card number.
     * How to test
         * Complete all steps according to TC_009
         * Fill out form in checkout page but give wrong credit card number.
     * Expected outcome:
         * You should get an error message telling you that credit card number is wrong.
 And you cannot choose complete order.

-*Testing use case **UC_010**.
-As a user, I want to return from the checkout page to my cart and do some adjustments.
+* Testing use case **UC_010**.
+As a user, I want to return from the checkout page to my cart and do some adjustments

-    **TC_011**
+    **TC_011 Return** from checkout page to cart and change items in cart.
-        * How to test:
+    * How to Test
         * Log in to the site, with same credentials as in TC_009.
         * Complete the steps in how to test from TC_007
         * Go to checkout page.
         * Information in form should be given - same as you filled out in TC_009.
         * Choose adjust cart.
         * Remove 1 coop for 10 hens for 2 months.
         * Return to checkout page.
         * What to expect:
             * You should not have to fill in checkout form.
             * In your order summary you should have: